QualiSystems/cloudshell-shells-documentaion-templates/Firewall Shell Template.md

 #### **[Device Name] Attributes**

-[Note]: If relevant can link to the section of the standard.
+[Note]: If relevant, link to the section of the standard.

 The attribute names and types are listed in the following table: